Bolaji Abdullahi: Career

-In 1997, Abdullahi joined the services of This Day newspapers as a reporter but left a year later for the Africa Leadership Forum, an international civil society organization founded by former Olusegun Obasanjo, where he edited the organization's publications and managed training programmes in democratic leadership.
+In 1997, Abdullahi joined the services of This Day newspapers as a reporter but left a year later for the Africa Leadership Forum, an international civil society organization founded by former Nigerian President Olusegun Obasanjo, where he edited the organization's publications and managed training programmes in democratic leadership.
 He returned in 2001 to This Day and rose to become Deputy Editor of the newspaper in 2003.
 He wrote a weekly social and political commentary on the popular backpage column of the newspaper and started the newspaper's Development section.

 Abdullahi started his public service career in 2003 when he was appointed first as the Special Assistant, Communication and Strategy to the then Executive Governor of Kwara State, Dr. Bukola Saraki in 2003, and later as the Special Adviser on Policy and Strategy in 2005.
 He was then appointed as the Kwara State Commissioner of Education, Science and Technology from 2007 to 2011, during which period he championed one of the most comprehensive education reforms in the country and launched the flagship Every Child Counts, that brought hundreds of children back to public schools.
 In July 2011, he was appointed into the cabinet of the former Nigerian President, Goodluck Jonathan, when he was appointed as the Honourable Minister of Youth Development in July 2011 and later as the Honourable Minister of Sports when he led the Nigerian National Team, the Super Eagles to win the Africa Cup of Nations after 19 years and the Under 17 World Cup for the 5th time.